Vyral/terrence-boykin/_posts/2021-04-23-the-4-quirks-to-keep-in-mind-when-in-raleigh.md

 {% include pullquote.html %}

 **3\.
 The city takes snow seriously.** If you hear the weatherman say it might snow, Raleigh is going to shut down.
-Whether they forecast 2 centimeters or 2 feet, you’re not going to work and your kids aren’t going to school for the rest of the week.
+Whether they forecast two centimeters or two feet, you’re not going to work and your kids aren’t going to school for the rest of the week.
 Here’s another quick tip: Avoid the grocery store during snowy weather if at all possible—people get ferocious over bread and milk.

 **4\.
 “Bless your heart” is a sign of trouble.** This phrase is used a lot by the older, Southern women who live in our area.
-These ladies are absolutely wonderful, but if you hear one say, “Bless your heart,” end the conversation immediately and get out of there.
+These ladies are wonderful, but if you hear one say, “Bless your heart,” end the conversation immediately and get out of there.
 Why?
 Because “bless your heart” is basically a nice way of saying, “You’re stupid.”&nbsp;

 Hopefully, these tips will help prepare you for some of the quirks that come along with our city.
 If you’re wanting to find a home in our community, or if you have any questions, feel free to reach out to me.
 I look forward to hearing from you soon.